LiveLike/livelike-docs/docs/Platform/concepts/user-profiles/blocking-profiles.md

 * mentioning them in comments.
 * creating social graph relationships with them.

-Blocks do not prevent passive engagement at the system level.
+Blocks do not prevent direct interaction at the system level.
 For example, API responses will include content from others that may be blocked by the current user.
-Content filtering can be applied at the integration level, and the stock user interface implementations bundled with the SDKs include some basic functionality:
+Filtering content from blocked users can be applied at the integration level, and the stock user interface implementations bundled with the SDKs include some of that basic functionality:

 * Chat messages sent from blocked users are not shown.
 * Comments authored by blocked users are not shown.

 <Callout icon="📘" theme="info">
   Social features integrated via API have to implement content filtering at the integration level.
-Active engagement between users are prevented at the system level, but passive engagement is not.
+Direct interaction between users are prevented at the system level, but indirect interaction is not.
 </Callout>

 ## Creating a Block